antoniovazquezblanco/antoniovazquezblanco.github.io/_posts/DRAFT-Binary-firmware-analysis.md

 dynaform  frames  help  images  localiztion  oem  userRpm
 ```

 We now have access to files like /etc/passwd for password cracking or web files for further investigation among others.
+Many times the default configuration is stored in the filesystem and can reveal potential breachs
+due to misconfiguration.

 In following series I'll try to explain some ideas that let me discover some bugs in the past.
 I will try to cover some basics when analysing embedded Linux firmwares.